Stable high-order cubature formulas for experimental data: Numerical Results

-This is also reflected by the corresponding numerical results reported in Figure \ref{fig:accuracy_noise}.
-Note that all considered CF behave fairly robust against the introduction of noise.
-Of course, this is in accordance with all considered CFs having nonnegative cubature weights and therefore not allowing input errors to be drastically amplified by the CF. In figures \ref{fig:accuracy_noise_testA_equid}, \ref{fig:accuracy_noise_testA_uniform}, and \ref{fig:accuracy_noise_testA_Halton}, the error of the (quasi) MC might seem to not decrease at all.
-Yet, the rate of decrease is just considerably slower than for the other rules.
+This is also reflected in the corresponding numerical results reported in Figure \ref{fig:accuracy_test1_noisy} and Figure \ref{fig:accuracy_test2_noisy}.
+For each case, the experiments were repeated $50$ times and the reported errors are averaged.
+For each experiment, a new noise vector was drawn.
+Note that all considered CFs behave fairly robust against the introduction of noise.
+This is in accordance with all considered CFs having nonnegative weights.